heisman-trophy-odds

 Quarterbacks have dominated Heisman Trophy voting for quite some time, but with his impressive season on both sides of the ball, Travis Hunter became the first non-QB to win the award since DeVonta Smith in 2020 and just the second non-QB or RB since 1997.

-With the 2024-25 season wrapped up, college football fans can already start sinking their teeth into 2025 Heisman odds, which have been released on all major sportsbooks.
-While there is a fair share of quarterbacks who look primed to take the award back for the position, Ohio State wideout Jeremiah Smith may have a lot to say about that.
-Well, from now until the end of the 2025 Heisman race, fans can stay up to date on all odds movement from the top sportsbooks.
+While there is a fair share of quarterbacks who look primed to take the award back for the position in 2025-26, Ohio State wideout Jeremiah Smith may have a lot to say about that.
+Now that the season is officially underway, fans can stay up to date on all odds movement from the top sportsbooks throughout the entire campaign.

 2025 Heisman Trophy - Best Odds